giovannistanco/testbed_setup/RPi_toolchain.md

 rm -rf jn516x*.bz2 ba-elf-gcc*.bz2 /tmp/ba-elf-gcc* /tmp/jn516x-sdk*
 echo 'export PATH="/usr/ba-elf-gcc/bin:${PATH}"' >> ${HOME}/.bashrc
 ```
 To get the NRF52dk platform to work we need to add SDK and programming tools.
 We follow [this guide](https://github.com/contiki-ng/contiki-ng/wiki/Platform-nrf52dk).
 The nRF52 DK is based on the nRF5 IOT SDK, an ARM compatible toolchain, GNU make, and Segger JLink Software for Linux.
 We skip the ARM compatible toolchain.
 GNU make is already installed, since it is included in the package `build-essential`.
+We install the nRF5 IOT SDK.
 ```
 wget https://developer.nordicsemi.com/nRF5_IoT_SDK/nRF5_IoT_SDK_v0.9.x/nrf5_iot_sdk_3288530.zip
 sudo mkdir -p /usr/nrf52-sdk